Mac diagnostics · v0.1.9

 Is the source open?

-Closed source for v0.1.0.
+Closed source.
 The binary itself is signed and notarized by Apple, which Mac users can verify with spctl --assess --type install /Applications/CPURunner.app.

 What about the iPhone app?

-The iOS version of CPU Runner ships on the App Store and has been available for years — same brand, different feature set (live diagnostics, hardware tests, GPU benchmarks).
+The iOS version of CPU Runner ships on the App Store and has been available for years — same brand, different feature set (live diagnostics, hardware tests, GPU benchmarks, and Home Screen widgets).
 Tap "On the App Store" above.

 Try it.
 No account.